The port of Helsinki

 Walk among frozen lakes and snow-covered trees in the winter.
 Explore the green forest in the summer.

-Transportation for 48 Hours in Helsinki
+Transportation in Helsinki

 To get in and out of Helsinki from the airport or other parts of the country, you will have to go through Helsingin päärautatieasemaalso known (in pronounceable terms) as Helsinki Central Station; the main train station of the city.